 There is a backstory that provides some insight to Jonah’s feelings.
 Nineveh was the capital city of the Assyrians.
 And they were known as the most brutal warriors of the ancient world, specializing in systematic torture.
 Today, we would call their methods systemic psychological warfare.

-By establishing such a gruesome reputation, cities would immediately surrender before the Assyrian army was even in sight.
+By establishing such a gruesome reputation, cities would surrender before the Assyrian army was even in sight.
 Everyone heard of the burning, impaling, beheading, flaying of skin, chopping off of limbs and genitals, poking out eyes.
 It was done to men, women, and children.
 The Assyrian kings claimed it to be their divine right as rulers to torture their enemies.
 Jonah, an Israelite, was intimately acquainted with all the horrendous stories.
 And he knew the Assyrian army would eventually make its way to his homeland.
 He feared and hated them.
 They were thoroughly evil and deserved no mercy.

 Am I that different?